 Lift both your arms and your legs into the air, drawing on your core muscles to assume that man-of-steel pose.
 Hold this for a couple of seconds or so, and then release and repeat as desired.

-If you are into weight-lifting, the barbell shrug is a great way to work out your traps.
+If you are into weight-lifting, the is a great way to work out your traps.
 Begin by holding a barbell in a standing position, gripping it with your palms facing toward you (pronated grip).
 Keep your hands slightly wider than the width of your shoulders.

 Now, elevate your shoulders as far as you can, like we discussed with the shrugging exercise.
 Hold the position for a second or so, and then return to the starting position.
 Repeat this as desired.